navikt/nav-ekstern-api-dok/api-dok/teste-api/teste-api.md

 You need to add a key to your client.
 This key will be used to sign the JWT used to fetch a token from Maskinporten.

 - Select the "Keys" tab and click "+ Add key"
-- You have now two choices (automatic:
+- You have now two choices:
     - Automatic key generation by Maskinporten: Choose flag "Generate key instead" and the button "Generate key".
 This will create a pair of private and public PEM keys.
 Make a note of your private key (You can only see it once). ![Add key with generate option](../images/add-generate-key.png)